Rapid Access Expansion Programme in the Democratic Republic of the Congo

 Low levels of literacy and numeracy among health workers mean that they may have trouble following care protocols and filling in reporting forms.

-The Democratic Republic of the Congo has adopted WHO policy recommendations for iCCM implementation, including revising national iCCM tools and data collection forms to increase usability.
+The Democratic Republic of the Congo adopted WHO policy recommendations for iCCM implementation, including revising national iCCM tools and data collection forms to increase usability.

 |The RAcE Programme in numbers|